mdkwe/FiBot/README.md

 Started: January 9, 2024

-Memor.ia is a third-party application designed to help users manage their investment strategy intelligently, utilizing the XTB API.
+Memor.ia is a third-party application designed to help users manage their investment strategy intelligently.
 Our mission is to provide advanced tools and features to optimize investment performance while minimizing risks.

 ## License